FAU-LMS/vvc-extension-mpa/README.md

 ## Usage

-In addition to the standard parameters for VTM-14.2 (EncoderApp, DecoderApp) with 360lib integration, specify `--MPA=1` to activate the motion plane adaptive motion model.
+In addition to the standard parameters for VTM-14.2 (EncoderApp) with 360lib integration, specify `--MPA=1` to activate the motion plane adaptive motion model.

 ## License